mrdcvlsc/APA/readme.md

 | **Architecture** | x86, x64, x86-64 |

-If your system does not have these requirements, it **might** produce wrong results (on other system it this could still work, the chances of the tests failing will be higher).
+If your system does not have these requirements, it **might** produce wrong results (on other system this could still work, but the chances of the tests failing will be higher).

 -----